- Why is patient activation important to the NHS?

 Upon receipt of these signed and dated agreement documents, the Supported Self-Management team will contact Insignia Health and request the release of your PAM licence materials which will include blank unique copy of the macro-based scoresheet which will be used to enter PAM data as well as other supporting materials.

-Once you have received PAM licences, you may continue to use them each year and these are not time limited.
-Beyond April 2021 we expect licences to still be available and costs will continue to be met centrally by NHS England and Improvement.
+Beyond April 2021 we expect licences for the measurement of patient activation to be available and costs will continue to be met centrally by NHS England and Improvement.
 Those sites with access to licences will not be required to reapply.

 One licence per person is needed.
-It can be used any number of times with the same person up to the end of the licence agreement.
+It can be used any number of times to reassess the same person to measure the impact of tailored support and self-management interventions.

 PAM licences are issued in the form of a blank unique copy of a macro-based scoresheet which will be used to enter PAM data.
 A password will also be issued to access the scoresheet.
 The scoresheet should be stored somewhere where all the practitioners who will be using the scoresheet have access to it.
 Use of the scoresheet requires an internet connection.